Ordinal notation

 In mathematical logic and set theory, an ordinal notation is a partial function mapping the set of all finite sequences of symbols, themselves members of a finite alphabet, to a countable set of ordinals.
-A Gödel numbering is a function mapping the set of well-formed formulae (a finite sequence of symbols on which the ordinal notation function is defined) of some formal language to the natural numbers.
+A Gödel numbering is an injective function mapping the set of well-formed formulae (a finite sequence of symbols on which the ordinal notation function is defined) of some formal language to the natural numbers.
 This associates each well-formed formula with a unique natural number, called its Gödel number.
-If a Gödel numbering is fixed, then the subset relation on the ordinals induces an ordering on well-formed formulae which in turn induces a well-ordering on the subset of natural numbers.
+If a Gödel numbering is fixed, then the subset relation on the ordinals induces an ordering on well-formed formulae, which in turn induces a well-ordering on the subset of natural numbers.
 A recursive ordinal notation must satisfy the following two additional properties: